 But it was a Gift of God that I got.
 Every minute of my experience with Izzy was no less than that….a gift of the Holy Spirit that I could never have expected or provided for myself.
 It was not until I was forced to put my hands in his wounds that the otherness between us melted away.
 Not right away, of course.
 Not with the instantaneous re-cognition that Thomas felt when he put his hands in Jesus’ wounds….but I am guessing, not in an un-similar way.
 Like Thomas, I was so far beyond my comfort zone that I might as well have been on another planet.

 It was my bad to think that I would be receiving my Gift of God seated in a leather saddle soaring over a five foot jump……rather than standing in a soggy stall with 2,000 pounds of discomfort, holding an IV drip at four in the morning.
 And I did it all for a horse that I knew no one would ever ride again.
 Which is when it dawned on me that I did not have Izzy to learn to ride, I had Izzy to learn to let go without walking away.
-This Gift of God was not intended to teach me to be a better horsewoman, but to be a better human being.
+To let go of my expectations without walking away.
+This Gift of God was not intended to teach me to be a better horsewoman, but to be my own Gift of God.

 I don’t argue much with God’s timing any more.
 Izzy came into my life one month after I had been made a Postulant (the first step in the ordination process) in the diocese of Massachusetts.
 And I lost Izzy two months after I was ordained to the priesthood.
 If Izzy was not a Gift of God, I don’t what is.